What is mutation of property?

 Property mutation is the process of updating property records in the land revenue department to showcase the change in ownership.
 It is an official acknowledgement of the new property owner's rights and responsibilities and is carried out after property transfer due to sale, inheritance, gift, or any other valid transaction.

-Importance of property mutation
+Importance of mutation of property

 Property mutation, also known as property registration or transfer of title, is a crucial process in real estate transactions.
 Here are some key reasons highlighting the importance of property mutation: